 It’s Time To Start Supporting Breastfeeding Moms

-As women are filling more vital roles across various physically demanding jobs, positions will become increasingly competitive to fill.
+As women fill more vital roles across various physically demanding jobs, positions will become increasingly competitive to fill.
 Attractive benefits such as breastfeeding support will help retain and attract employees.

 Tackling the individual challenges that come with implementing a breastfeeding program for your business will be well worth the investment as your turnover rate, healthcare costs, and absentee rates decline.